themousepotato/themousepotato.github.io/_pages/about.md

   - /about.html
 ---

-I am Navaneeth Suresh, a fourth year undergraduate student at [Indian Institute of Technology Kharagpur](http://iitkgp.ac.in/).
-I like to work on software development, computer vision and deep learning projects.
+I am Navaneeth Suresh, a fourth year undergrad at [IIT Kharagpur](http://iitkgp.ac.in/), where I was advised by [Pabitra Mitra](http://cse.iitkgp.ac.in/~pabitra/) for my thesis project on image super-resolution using generative adversarial networks.
+During my life at college, I used to spend time promoting open source awareness being a part of [Kharagpur Open Source Society](https://kossiitkgp.org/).

+I like to solve real-world problems using simple, reproducible and easy to understand code where I often tend to work on software engineering projects where I try to make computers reduce human workload and research projects in the intersection of computer vision and deep learning.

 Updates
 -------